Updated February 28, 2026

 Uninsured drivers

-Outside metro areas, Nevada has long stretches of high-speed driving where crashes can be severe and tow distances can be long.
-Solid liability limits and collision coverage matter more when an accident happens far from services.
+Outside the metros, Nevada has long stretches of high-speed highway where crashes can be severe and tow distances are measured in hours, not minutes.
+Make sure your liability limits and collision coverage can handle a high-impact accident far from services, and check whether your policy includes roadside assistance.

-Desert storms can drop intense rain quickly, creating flash floods and hazardous road conditions, even in areas that look bone-dry most of the year.
-Comprehensive coverage typically covers flood-related vehicle damage, and avoiding standing water is one of the best ways to prevent a total loss.
+Desert storms can drop intense rain fast, creating flash floods on roads that look bone-dry most of the year.
+Consider keeping comprehensive coverage because that’s what pays for flood-related vehicle damage, and never drive through standing water.
+One bad crossing can easily turn into a total loss.

 Average cost of car insurance in major Nevada cities